 Xarelto Side Effects

-Generic Name: rivaroxaban
+Generic name: rivaroxaban

-Applies to rivaroxaban: oral tablet
+Applies to rivaroxaban: oral powder for suspension, oral tablet.

-Oral route (Tablet)
+Oral route (tablet)

 Along with its needed effects, rivaroxaban (the active ingredient contained in Xarelto) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.